gitkraken/vscode-gitlens/README.md

 - **Stashes** &mdash; lists the stashed changes in the repository

   - An inline toolbar provides quick access to the _Stash All Changes_, and _Apply Stash Changes_ commands
-  - Provides the name of each set of stashed changes, the date, and an indicator (+x ~x -x) of the changes
+  - Provides the name of each stash, the date, and an indicator (+x ~x -x) of the changes
-    - An inline toolbar provides quick access to the _Compare with HEAD_ (`alt-click` for _Compare with Working Tree_), _Apply Stashed Changes_, and _Delete Stashed Changes_ commands
+    - An inline toolbar provides quick access to the _Compare with HEAD_ (`alt-click` for _Compare with Working Tree_), _Apply Stash_, and _Delete Stash_ commands
-    - A context menu provides access to more common stashed changes commands
+    - A context menu provides access to more common stash commands
-    - Each stashed changes expands to list the set of stashed files, complete with status indicators for adds, changes, renames, and deletes
+    - Each stash expands to list the set of stashed files, complete with status indicators for adds, changes, renames, and deletes
       - An inline toolbar provides quick access to the _Open File_, and _Open File on Remote_ (if available) commands
       - A context menu provides access to more common file revision commands